 |Foreign government investors||Any land(b)||$0|

 a) Agreement country investors are Chilean, Chinese, Japanese, New Zealand, South Korean and United States investors, except foreign government investors.
-This will apply to Trans Pacific partnership countries when the TPP comes into force for that country (if higher thresholds do not already apply).
-TPP countries are: Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, the United States and Vietnam.
+This will include Singapore once amendments to the Australia Singapore Free Trade Agreement come into force.

 b) Interests in Australian land, a legal or equitable in interest in a tenement, or an interest of at least 10 per cent in securities in a mining, production or exploration entity.

 Residential dwellings incidental to other land use